School of Nursing at NAU

 The BSN Mid-AAS track program builds on the knowledge and skills registered nurses have acquired through a diploma or associate degree program.
 It is designed to enable students to move into a wider array of practice and leadership roles, in addition to being prepared to enter graduate school.

-The Mid-AAS program lets you work on your BSN degree while mid-way through your associates RN licensure and is part of the CEP program.
+The Mid-AAS program lets you work on your BSN degree while mid-way through your associates RN licensure.
 Learn what prerequisites and program requirements are needed.

 - Enrollment in 3rd or 4th semester at a regionally accredited Associate Degree in Nursing program.